Certora/Documentation/docs/prover/cli/options.md

 **What does it do?**
 Gets a list of arguments to pass to the Solidity compiler.
 The arguments will be passed as is, without any formatting, in the same order.
-arguments that are defined as standalone flags cannot be defined in `--solc_args`, including the solc flags  `--optimize`, `--optimize-runs`, `--allow-paths`, `--via-ir` and `--evm-version`.
+arguments that are defined as standalone flags cannot be defined in `--solc_args`, including the Solidity compiler flags  `--optimize`, `--optimize-runs`, `--allow-paths`, `--via-ir` and `--evm-version`.
 These flags should be set by the prover flags such as:
 `--solc_optimize`, `--solc_allow_path`, `--solc_via_ir` and `--solc_evm_version`